 - In 450 metres take the tarmac path to the left of cottages nos.
 2 and 3 (the ones with mock-Elizabethan chimneys) to go straight on, your direction 105°.

 - In 95 metres go through a swing gate to the left of a cattle grid and keep straight on, with the estate’s Bedford office to your right, on a wide tarmac road.
-In 60 metres pass through traffic barriers, with a timber-framed pavilion with its ha ha over to your left and in 50 metres as the road swings to the right, [!] turn half left off the road by a yellow topped post, to cross the grass, your initial direction 45° .
+In 60 metres pass through traffic barriers, with a timber-framed pavilion with its ha ha over to your left and in 50 metres as the road swings to the right, [!] turn half-left off the road by a marker post, to cross the grass, your initial direction 45° .

 - Extension Potter’s End and Church End via the Greensand Ridge Walk path : For the 3.7 km walk extension: instead of retracing your steps, you can head east after the tearooms to follow the Greensand Ridge Walk path.
 Follow the clear signs, or refer to the OS maps the path eventually swings south-east after 1.5 km to the road at Potter’s End, where you head north-east along the road for 400 metres to Church End.
 You then follow a minor road via Hills End and Froxfield for 1.8 km to rejoin the main walk directions at the cattle grid, point below.

-- To continue along the main route: Having turned half left off the road, at point , cross the grass and in 50 metres you pass the end of the lake on your right.
+- To continue along the main route: Having turned half-left off the road, at point [9[, cross the grass and in 50 metres you pass the end of the lake on your right.
 Here your route swings to the right on a well-defined grassy path, your direction due east, initially parallel to a main estate road, 100 metres over to your left, which later converges with your path.
-Follow the ‘Keep to Public Footpath’ signs and the marker posts with yellow tops as you head gently uphill.
+Follow the ‘Keep to Public Footpath’ signs and marker posts as you head gently uphill.
 Herds of deer are usually seen off to the left and right.